 Most professional programs (medicine, law, etc.) operate under a competitive admissions and grading standard, which means that students who enter programs with a high ranking retain that ranking against other students even if they score lower on exams.
 While this is common, it is difficult to justify within a Christian context and the spirit of cooperation expected of PT professionals in the clinic after graduation.

-Faculty, staff, and students care about each other .
+At our department the Faculty, staff, and students care about each other.
 The investment of a considerable amount of time, money, and energy goes into a professional education, but our students know they have a lot of support from their peers and faculty.